jewettaij/visfd/doc/doc_filter_mrc.md

 of a given size within an image.
 "Blob detection" is discussed elsewhere in this document, and should not be confused with the discussion here.

+*(Implementation note: The LoG filter described here is approximated internally using a DoG filter.
+You can control the accuracy of this approximation using the "-dog-delta δ" argument, which is 0.02 by default.
+Using smaller values of δ can improve the approximation, but could lead to spurious artifacts.)*